 If you’re a vegan, you can also try drinking more soy milk or take plant-based protein powders.
 It’s been shown that some plant-based protein powders are able to build muscle and performance just as much as whey protein.

-Once you’ve fully recovered from your tendon and ligament injuries, you can decrease protein intake back to baseline levels.
+Once you’ve fully recovered from your tendon and ligament injuries, you can decrease protein intake back to normal levels.

-Whenever I am faced with a challenge, I always adapt and adjust my diet and supplement regimen accordingly.
-This is the best way to approach any problems you face to get the best results.
+Whenever I’m faced with a challenge, I always adapt and adjust my diet and supplement regimen accordingly.
+This is the best way to approach any health problems you face.

 Curcumin has potent anti-inflammatory effects and is able to improve tendon and ligament healing according to research.

-Curcumin helps in several ways: it up-regulates genes which are involved in stem cell differentiation and proliferation into tenocytes, and also reducing genes involved in inflammation and cell death.
+Curcumin helps in several ways: it up-regulates genes that are involved in stem cell differentiation and proliferation into tenocytes, and also reducing genes involved in inflammation and cell death.

-This study shows that curcumin is able to improve tendon healing by improving the organization of collagen fibers, increasing cellular antioxidant enzymes like superoxide dismutase and decrease MDA levels to improve regeneration of tendon tissues .
+In one study, researchers found that curcumin was able to improve tendon healing by improving the organization of collagen fibers, increasing cellular antioxidant enzymes like superoxide dismutase, and decrease MDA levels to improve regeneration of tendon tissues .

-Bromelain is primarily found in pineapples and has potent anti-inflammatory properties and enhances healing of injuries and trauma according to various many studies.
+Bromelain is primarily found in pineapples and has potent anti-inflammatory properties and enhances the healing of injuries and trauma according to many studies.

-Bromelain is able to be absorbed well after ingested as a supplement.
-Approximately 40% is absorbed and has a half-life of around 6 hours.
+Bromelain has also been found to be absorbed well after it’s ingested as a supplement.
+Approximately 40% is absorbed and it has a half-life of around 6 hours.

-A study published in the journal of medicinal food looked at the effect of fresh pineapple juice and bromelain supplements to see which worked better for healing acute Achilles tendon injury.
+In a study published in the Journal of Medicinal Food, researchers looked at the effect of fresh pineapple juice and bromelain supplements to see which worked better for healing acute Achilles tendon injuries.

-The study found that the animal who was given 600 GDU of bromelain had improved tenocyte proliferation and recovery compared to the fresh pineapple juice group.
+Also, another study showed that animals who were given 600 GDU of bromelain had improved tenocyte proliferation and recovery compared to the fresh pineapple juice group.

 L-arginine is a precursor to the production of nitric oxide in the body.
-It’s an essential amino acid and is involved in the healing process of tendons and ligaments.
+It’s an essential amino acid and it’s involved in the healing process of tendons and ligaments.

-Low level of nitric oxide available to healing tissues may result in elevation of growth factors like TGF-bet and lead to chronic inflammation and development of scarring (fibrosis).
+A low level of nitric oxide available to healing tissues may result in elevation of growth factors like TGF-beta and lead to chronic inflammation and development of scarring (fibrosis).

-Combining pycnogenol with L-arginine significantly enhances production of NO and also reduces the breakdown of NO in the body.
+Combining Pycnogenol with L-arginine significantly enhances the production of Nitric oxide and also reduces the breakdown of nitric oxide in the body.

-While it’s healing from injuries does recover some inflammation, excessive and prolonged inflammation can hamper the regeneration of the tissues.
+While inflammation does help you recover from injuries, excessive and prolonged inflammation can hamper the regeneration of the tissues.
 Omega 3 has strong anti-inflammatory effects which may help reduce excessive inflammation.

 Consuming foods high in omega 3 or ALA will help lower inflammation.
-If you’re a vegan you can take plant-based omega 3 supplements and if you’re an omnivore, then fish oil would be fine.
+If you’re a vegan, you can take plant-based omega 3 supplements.
+But if you’re an omnivore, fish oil will be fine.